The African Fathers Initiative (external website)

 Fathering: A Journal of Theory, Research and Practice about Men as Fathers (editor Joseph Pleck), is published three times a year by Men's Studies Press, a small independent publisher dedicated to the dissemination and promotion of men's studies scholars' work.
 Fathering publishes the work of international fatherhood scholars including recent contributions by FIRA members John Beaton, Kerry Daly, Anna Dienhart and Andrea Doucet.

-The Lesbian, Gay, Bisexual, Trans (LGBT) Parenting Network provides resources, information and support to LGBT parents and their families.
+The LGBTQ Parenting Network provides resources, information and support to lesbian, gay, bisexual, trans and queer parents and their families.
 Resources include a series of brochures, details of research and projects, and information on workshops, courses and groups for queer families.

 Queer Parenting Programmes at The 519 (external website)